Nikson2981/Asteroids/README.md

   - added a tribute to doom but its with a counter-strike death sound
   - sort of refactored the codebase
   - renamed some things and added more comments
-   - actual code coming to the repo soon as i accidentially fucked up the project file again :|

 # Controls